-Accidents and potentially serious incidents have occurred due to malfunctions of essential equipment and, sometimes, to the failure of ship personnel to understand their equipment.
+Accidents and potentially serious incidents have occurred due to malfunction of essential equipment and, sometimes, to the failure of ship's personnel to understand their equipment.
 Mariners are reminded that:

-a) Generators that supply power to winches and/or bow thrusters must be operating and on line at all times.
-When automatic start emergency standby equipment is not available, watchkeeping engineers must be fully conversant with emergency changeover;
+a) Sufficient numbers of generators for the normal operation of a vessel as well as supplying power to winches and/or bow thrusters must be operating in parallel and on line at all times.
+When automatic start emergency standby equipment is not available, watch keeping engineers must be fully conversant with the emergency changeover procedures.